School of Business Administration

 The Department of Business Management offers a curriculum that ensures the development of future professionals in corporate management.

-In the first year, students acquire the basic knowledge required for business administration by studying such subjects as business administration, business history, and modern economics.
-In the second year, they study the overall structure of corporate management through such classes as the theory of enterprise and business administration.
+In the first year, students acquire the basic knowledge required for business administration by studying such subjects as Business administration, Modern economics, and Bookkeeping.
+In the second year, they study the overall structure of business management through such courses as Corporattion Theory and Management Theory.
 In the third and fourth years, students select subjects in accordance with their awareness of issues and academic interest.
 They enhance their expertise and deepen their understanding of corporate management through subjects related to international management strategy, management of human resources, and information and technology management.
-In seminars, they further develop their competencies and expertise in their major area.

 Department of Accounting